 We may share the information we collect in various ways, including the following:

-Aggregate Information.
-Where legally permissible, we may use and share information about users with our partners in aggregated or de-identified forms that can’t be reasonably by used to identify you.
+- Aggregate Information.
+Where legally permissible, we may use and share information about users with our partners in aggregated or de-identified forms that can’t be reasonably be used to identify you.

 Our legal basis for collecting and using the personal data described above will depend on the personal data concerned and the specific context in which we collect it.